ArtHitParade

 A very large seal 22.5 cm square is made for the purpose to serve as a model and will never be used.
 It is kept in the Palace Museum in Beijing.
 Copies are made in various smaller sizes using the finest jades.

 The largest of the seals actually used by Taishang Huang is 13 cm square.
 It was carved in a boulder of green jade from Khotan on the motif of two addorsed dragons.
-This prestigious piece is estimated HK $ 80M for sale by Sotheby's in Hong Kong on October 5, lot 3304.
+This prestigious piece was sold for HK $ 91M by Sotheby's on October 5, 2016, lot 3304.
 It is offered with its original zitan stand but its box was lost.
 Please watch here below the video shared by the auction house.

 The Imperial 'Taishang Huangdi Zhi Bao' Seal - the largest ever used by the Qianlong Emperor - fetches HK$91.5m/US$11.8m in #HK pic.twitter.com/9VPJ3SdO12